-Supply Room – Supplies are for SoBA faculty and staff use only.
-Students may not use SoBA supplies, and faculty may not use supplies for non-SoBA purposes.
+Supply Room – Supplies are for CoBA faculty and staff use only.
+Students may not use CoBA supplies, and faculty may not use supplies for non-CoBA purposes.
 Printer ink cartridges are recycled according to instructions on the replacement cartridge packages.

-SoBA Professional Code of Conduct -- Students, faculty, and staff are encouraged meet behavioral expectations outlined in the SoBA Professional Code of Conduct.
+CoBA Professional Code of Conduct -- Students, faculty, and staff are encouraged meet behavioral expectations outlined in the CoBA Professional Code of Conduct.
 This document was created as part of effort to raise the profile of ethical and professional behavior.
 It outlines expectations for student behavior both in and out of the classroom, student academic conduct, and faculty professionalism.

 Encouraging Academic Honesty – Faculty should play an active role in encouraging academic honesty and discouraging academic misconduct.
 In addition to explicitly stating your expectation for academic honesty, you may deter academic dishonesty a number of ways, such as: communicating clear boundaries of what is and is not academic misconduct; using multiple exam versions if the classroom requires students to sit shoulder to shoulder (Department Assistants can create multiple versions for you); watching students carefully during the exam; including warnings about cheating in your syllabus and verbally prior to an exam; not allowing any student to leave the classroom for any reason during an exam; announcing that cell phones must be turned off or stored in backpacks at the front of the room; requiring calculator covers to be put away; and never allowing a student to remove an exam from the classroom.
 If you use a test bank or shared exams as resources for exam questions, students should not be allowed to possess the exam outside of your office or classroom for any reason.
 This will help ensure the integrity of these sources.